FAQ

 IS SPRAY FOAM INSULATION WATER RESISTANT?

-YES – but only when using closed cell foam at 2 inches or more.
-The climate the foam is being applied in, matters as well.
+YES – but only when using closed-cell foam at 2 inches or more.

 WILL SPRAY FOAM SEAL OUT BUGS?